wy580477/qBit-to-Rclone-on-Heroku/README.md

 ## <a id="first"></a>First run

  1. After deployment, for example, your heroku domain name is bobby.herokuapp.com, the portal page path is /portal, then visit bobby.herokuapp.com/portal to reach the portal page.
- 2. Click qBittorrent, then login in with default user admin and default password adminadmin.
+ 2. Click qBittorrent or VueTorrent, then login in with default user admin and default password adminadmin.
 Change default user/password to your own, Recommend strong password.

 ## <a id="more"></a>More usages and precautions